joes0451/Bundle_Util/ReadMe.txt

 Release notes:

-    Bundle_Util 1.0.0:
-        Initial version.

     Bundle_Util 1.0.1:
         Surrounded more options using paths with double quotes.

+    Bundle_Util 1.0.2:
+        New Help button shows 'help [command]'.
+        Cleanup.

 Please let me know of any issues so that I can fix them.
-Let me know what commands I should move into or out of the command Dialogs.
+Let me know what commands I should move into or out of the command Dialogs label changes or other improvements.

 joes0451@outlook.com